 - Given the family risk of thoracic aortic aneurysms, screening of first-degree relatives with appropriate imaging studies is indicated in Marfan's syndrome patients and should be considered in bicuspid patients with aortic root disease.

-- Patients with mild-to-moderate AR can be reviewed on a yearly basis and echocardiography performed every two years.
+- Patients with mild-to-moderate aortic regurgitation can be reviewed on a yearly basis and echocardiography performed every two years.

 - All patients with severe AR and normal left ventricular function should be seen for follow-up at six months after their initial examination.